connext/documentation/docs/developers/sdk/sdk-quickstart.md

 ---

-## Cross-Chain Mint (unpermissioned)
+## Cross-Chain Mint (unauthenticated)

 We can also send arbitrary `calldata`, along with the `xcall`, to be executed on the destination domain.

 In this example, we're going to construct some `calldata` targeting an existing contract function to avoid having to deploy a new contract.
 We'll aim for the `mint` function of the [Test ERC20 Token (TEST) contract](https://goerli.etherscan.io/address/0x3FFc03F05D1869f493c7dbf913E636C6280e0ff9#writeContract) to demonstrate this.

-> Minting usually requires permissioning but the Test Token has a public `mint` function (callable by anyone!) that we can leverage for this example.
-Hence, this is an "unpermissioned" `xcall` with calldata - nothing extra needs to be done on the destination side.
+> Minting usually requires authentication but the Test Token has a public `mint` function (callable by anyone!) that we can leverage for this example.
+Hence, this is an "unauthenticated" `xcall` with calldata - nothing extra needs to be done on the destination side.

 ### 7. Encode the `calldata`